After weak start to year, airlines expect profitable summer

 Both concerns seem to have subsided, however.
 Delta CEO Ed Bastian said he saw no impact on bookings after scary headlines about bank failures and tech-industry layoffs.

-American, based in Fort Worth, Texas, said Thursday that its profit excluding one-time items was five cents per share, a penny better than analysts predicted after the company lowered expectations two weeks ago.
+American, based in Fort Worth, Texas, said Thursday that its profit excluding one-time items was 5 cents per share, a penny better than analysts predicted after the company lowered expectations two weeks ago.

 American said it expects to earn between $1.20 and $1.40 per share in the second quarter, which would beat analysts' average forecast of $1.04 per share in a FactSet survey.

+The airline continued to pay down debt, which peaked at more than $53 billion in mid-2021.
+American ended March with $14.4 billion in liquidity — cash, short-term investments and available credit.

+“We have some flexibility with this excess liquidity to either further invest in the business or potentially use it to pay down debt at a faster rate,” Chief Financial Officer Devon May said in an interview.
+“That's a decision we will be making in the coming months.”

 Southwest had already indicated it would lose money in the first quarter.
-The $159 million loss was narrower than Southwest's $278 million loss a year earlier.
+Thursday's loss was narrower than Southwest's $278 million loss a year earlier.
 After one-time items, it worked out to 27 cents per share, matching Wall Street expectations.

 Revenue rose 22% to a first-quarter record of $5.71 billion, slightly less than analysts expected.

-Dallas-based Southwest said the winter breakdown cost $380 million in the quarter from lingering lost bookings and extra expenses.
+Dallas-based Southwest said the winter breakdown cost $380 million in the quarter from lingering lost bookings and extra expenses — on top of $800 million in last year's fourth quarter.
 Southwest failed to bounce back after a winter storm just before Christmas, and its problems were compounded when its crew-rescheduling system broke down, leading to 16,700 canceled flights in a 10-day stretch.

 Southwest's average fare was $169, up $10 from a year ago.
 American doesn't provide the same figure, but it said that passengers paid 21% more for each mile they flew.